2023 Pledge Campaign FAQs

 Q: Is stewardship all about money?

-A: Stewardship is the responsible management of our God-given resources of time, talent and treasure.
-It is a way of life that enhances our relationship with God and one another.
+A: No, it is about a faithful, intentional way of life that deepens our relationship with God and one another.
+Stewardship is the responsible management of our God-given resources of time, talent, and treasure.
 To that end, the mission of St. Tim’s is to promote awareness in the congregation that God is the source of all that we have and all that we are.
-In His name, we have a responsibility to give back to our church family and our missions in the community – just as our church family gives to us.
+In Christ’s name, we have a responsibility to participate in the life of our church family and our work in the community – just as our church family gives to us.